userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 In addition to Qt 5 and the KDE Frameworks, KCalc depends on two libraries: MPFR and GMP.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process, and
 - `stage-packages` to bundle the *run time* versions within the snap.
 The packages will be obtained from the Ubuntu *apt* repositories applicable to your chosen `base` (so, as we're using `core22`, the packages will need to be available in *Ubuntu 22.04 LTS*).
-We don't need to specify the Qt or KDE libraries here, as the `kde-neon` extension handles this for us.
+We don't need to list the Qt or KDE libraries in this section, as the `kde-neon` extension handles this for us.

 [The `cmake` `plugin`](/t/the-cmake-plugin/8621) tells Snapcraft that the KCalc source code should be built using the *CMake build system*.